Vegan banana pancakes are fluffy, light, and full of sweet banana flavor. These are perfect for a weekend breakfast!

 To make sure that these easy banana pancakes get done in the middle, you want to cook them low and slow – keep the heat on low.
 I know it’s hard to do when you want your pancakes in a hurry!
 But it’s necessary.
 I have an electric range so I kept the burner set at about 3 or 4.
 They take a little longer to cook, but they turn out perfectly golden brown and tender.

 Yes, you should be able to make them with water, and it won’t change the flavor.
 The texture may be slightly less tender, but they will still be good!
-It’s okay to use water if you are in a pinch.
+It’s okay to use water to make vegan pancakes if you are in a pinch.

 Vegan Banana Pancakes.